-All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. Training takes place with all new staff to use MyConcern and refresher sessions held as necessary.
+All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix A. This includes responses to child-on-child harm and learners who present with a mental health need (Appendix B).

+Training takes place with all new staff to use MyConcern and refresher sessions held as necessary.
 All concerns must also be verbally passed onto the DSL/DDSL.
 This includes responses to child-on-child harm and learners who present with a mental health need.